kouwis/Full_Body_LandMarks/README.md

 - Hands
 - Pose

  Together, this will extract all coordinates points for any part of the body.
 In any class of them, there are two functions:
 - Find Points
 - Drawing

-**Find_Points** function has some of sub functions those are parts of the body after that returns a list of class points such as: Face points
+**Find_Points** function has some of sub functions those are body parts after that returns a list of class points such as: Face points

 **Drawing** function returns an image with labeled points.